Migrating Legacy Applications

 .env

-: this file contains environment variables that are useful for the app during development, e.g. Adobe I/O Runtime credentials and Adobe Product API tenant specifics (API key, secrets, etc.)- The environment variables defined here can be used in the application (e.g. in
+: file containing environment variables useful for application development, for example Adobe I/O Runtime credentials and Adobe Product API tenant specifics such as API key and secrets.- The environment variables defined here can be used in the application (for example in

 manifest.yml

 ).
-If you've set up credentials for the selected workspaces, you should be able to see some of those values prepopulated upon initialization, likeAIO_runtime_auth
+If credentials are set up for the selected workspaces, you should see some of these values such asAIO_runtime_auth

 andAIO_runtime_namespace